jones406/Homework-13-ORM/README.md

 ## Description
 Task:
   - Build the back end for an e-commerce site by modifying starter code.
   - Configure a working Express.js API to use Sequelize to interact with a MySQL database.
-  - Provide a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met.
-  - Submit a link to the video and add it to the readme of your project.

 ## Table of Contents
 - [Installation](#installation)